woossi0/suite/docs/usermanual/source/index.rst

 .. only:: basic

-   This User Manual will help you get the most out of OpenGeo Basic Suite.
+   This User Manual will help you get the most out of OpenGeo Suite Basic.

 .. only:: enterprise

-   This User Manual will help you get the most out of OpenGeo Enterprise Suite.
+   This User Manual will help you get the most out of OpenGeo Suite Enterprise.

 .. only:: (not basic) and (not enterprise )

-   This User Manual will help you get the most out of Suite.
+   This User Manual will help you get the most out of OpenGeo Suite.

 :ref:`whatsnew`
   See what's new in OpenGeo Suite |version|.